peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 # Chapter 0.
 Prefix.md
+**DO NOT SKIP CHAPTERS.**

-Freedom comes through understanding. **DO NOT SKIP CHAPTERS.**
+Freedom comes through understanding.

+This book will wake you up to the reality of the porn and masturbation trap.
+It will allow you to see past your current limitations, living life in clarity.

+## About The Site

+Before we start, let's brush over a few important things.

-You can check out the settings on the side tab if you want to customize how the site looks when you are reading (but don't go too crazy with customization).
+You can check out the settings on the side tab if you want to change theme, font or language (languages coming soon).

 Also, each chapter has a button to let you mark it as complete.
-You can also read this book on mobile or on desktop.
+You can read this book on mobile or on desktop.
 After marking the chapter as complete, you can progress to the next chapter.
 Try it for this chapter.

-### Important Note From The Author
+## Important Note

-Regardless of what you have read previously, read every word with humility and sincerity.
+Regardless of what you have read previously, read every word with humility.

 Compare the words to your real life experiences.
 Challenge them.
-Do not continue without resolve.

-The process is no mechanical thing.
-You can use no formula, but instead must seek understanding.
+You can use no formula or list of steps to become free, but instead must seek understanding, and find it within yourself.

-**We are seeking truth.**
+**The goal should be to seek truth.**

 Do not believe the words that follow in this book.
-Instead, find the truth within them.
+Instead, search for the truth within them.

-Belief does not encourage freedom.
+Blind belief does not encourage freedom.
 Because belief is subjective.
 Truth is universal.
+To attain truth, you must seek it.

-**Change your focus from methods and guides to understanding truth.**
+**It is important that you change your focus from methods and guides to understanding truth.**

 With that said, my heart goes out to all of you.

-I hope this book is of benefit.
+I hope this book will change your life.

+Book version: 3.0 (English)

 # Chapter 1.
 Introduction.md
-Hey there, welcome to ppmo (the book).
-Through whatever way you found yourself here, maybe a recommendation, random link or any other method, you are lucky to have such an opportunity present itself by mere chance.
+Hey there, welcome the ppmo book.
+Through whatever way you found yourself here, maybe a recommendation, random link or any other method, I am happy you have made it here.

 This book details the practice of leaving pornography and masturbation in favor of benefits - it is a guide to help you gain control over your life and to realize your potential.
 There is so much potential within yourself that can be unlocked once porn and masturbation are left, and with every cell in my body, I wish for you to complete this text, as I truly believe that it will change your life.